ziwei-zh/CorrPM/README.md

-# CorrPM
+# Correlating Edge, Pose with Parsing
+## Introduction
-This is Pytorch implementation of our paper [Correlating Edge, Pose with Parsing](https://arxiv.org/pdf/2005.01431.pdf) accepted by CVPR2020.
+This is a Pytorch implementation of our paper [Correlating Edge, Pose with Parsing](https://arxiv.org/pdf/2005.01431.pdf) accepted by CVPR2020.
+We proposes a Correlation Parsing Machine (CorrPM) utilizing a Heterogeneous Non-Local (HNL) network to capture the correlations among features from human edge, pose and parsing.

 ## Dependencies
-Pytorch >= 0.4
+Pytorch == 0.4.1

 ## Implementation
 ### Dataset